Refinishing Engineered Hardwood Floors

 As with any type of refinishing the dust factor will depend on the people doing the actual work.
 I find some folks impressed with lower bids for their jobs, discover after completion, the contractor didn't place much care on what the condition of the jobsite would be during and after the project.
 There are methods for controlling dust.
 Some will, and some will not place the care one would expect.
 Protecting areas from dust is important before and during this procedure.

-How Long Will It Take?¹
+How Long Will It Take To Refinish?¹

-Based on a 400 square foot example, any water based finishes used will usually take two working days, but depends on the number of finish coats applied.
+If you've made it this far and determined your floor can be refinished, based on a 400 square foot example, any water based finishes used will usually take two working days, but depends on the number of finish coats applied.
 With oil based finishes three working days may be required.
 Water base finishes will cure quicker than oil.
 When to move furniture back can be better determined by the finisher.
 Placement of area rugs should be postponed until the finishes have cured properly.
 If in doubt consult with your floor finisher as he is more aware of conditions that can affect total curing time.

 Any Allergies To Be Concerned With?